minzi03/Movie-Data-Warehouse-ETL-OLAP/Source/Data-mining/README.md

-# 🎬 Movie Revenue Prediction - Data Mining Project
+# Movie Revenue Prediction - Data Mining

-## Introduction

 This project focuses on analyzing and predicting box office revenues using machine learning and data analysis techniques.
 The main goal is to build a model that can accurately forecast a movie’s revenue based on relevant features.